Back to Don's Maps

 Photo: Gaudzinski-Windheuser and Jöris (2006)

 About one fifth were decorated, some with symbols.
-The function of these rondels is not known.
-They may be jewellery, or may have served as buttons to connect sections of the tents, or clothing.
+The function of these rondelles is not known.
+Some sources say that they may be jewellery, or may have served as buttons to connect sections of the tents, or clothing.

 Photo and text: Gaudzinski-Windheuser and Jöris (2006)

-In the Gönnersdorf area, colouring agents were used, such as the Hematite shown here, as well as ochres and charcoal.
+In the Gönnersdorf area, colouring agents were used, such as the haematite shown here, as well as ochres and charcoal.

 Photo and text: Gaudzinski-Windheuser and Jöris (2006)